 Pour 1 bottle of red wine with 1 liter of cranberry juice into a large pitcher.
-Add 60 ml (4 tbsp) of cointreau or any other orange liqueur.
-Wash the cranberries and add those to the batch.
+Add 4 tbsp of cointreau or any other orange liqueur.
+Wash the cranberries and add those to the pitcher.
 Give it a stir and let it chill.

 You could make red wine ice cubes ahead of time.
 When you leave the sangria to rest overnight you’ll also have time to make these.
 Just pour red wine in an ice cube tray and freeze.